 How it works:

-Butt acne often isn’t true acne.
-Acne-like bumps on the buttocks are often a type of folliculitis, which can occur when our hair follicles (pores) are damaged.
-Once damaged, it’s easier for bacteria or fungus to cause a low-grade infection in the pores.
+Acne-like bumps on the buttocks are often a type of folliculitis, which can occur when hair follicles (pores) get damaged.
+Once that damage happens, it’s easier for bacteria or fungus to cause a low-grade infection in the pores.

 Tight clothing that rubs